 Pay Order Vs Demand Draft: 3 Top Facts You Must Be Aware of

 Choosing a pay order vs demand draft depends on your payment requirements and several other factors.
-This is because while these banking instruments serve the same purpose, they differ in features.
+While these banking instruments serve the same purpose, they differ in their key features.
+This includes clearance time, amount, acceptability and more.

-Although the use of these payment methods has reduced over the years, several merchants and individuals still rely on them.
+Although their use has reduced over the years, several merchants and individuals still rely on them.
 As such, knowing the difference between a pay order and a demand draft can help you choose the right option when needed.

-Read on to know the pay order and demand draft differences, features and more.
+Read on to know their differences, features and more.

 What is a Pay Order?